 - On campus day-long workshop on mergers & acquisitions (or other “structured transactions” of interest to fellows, such as loan agreements or joint ventures).

 - On-campus dinners with speakers from business, law firms and state/federal/foreign governments (including topics such as recent regulatory developments).

-- Field trips to firms where legal arrangements are central to their operations (e.g., private equity firms, hedge funds, angel investors/venture capitalists, investment and commercial banks, rating agencies, government contractors, IMF, World Bank, etc.)
+- Site visits to firms where legal arrangements are central to their operations (e.g., private equity firms, hedge funds, angel investors/venture capitalists, investment and commercial banks, rating agencies, government contractors, IMF, World Bank, etc.).

 Fellows Application Eligibility